B4PT0R/streamlit-mic-recorder/README.md

 ## Changelog

-6 march 2024: Added the possibility to choose the file format of the audio sample coming from the frontend :
+6 march 2024: Added the possibility to choose the file format of the audio sample coming from the frontend.
-    - "webm" : compressed / low latency / natively supported by most browsers and Whisper API
+- "webm" : compressed / low latency / natively supported by most browsers and Whisper API.
-    - "wav" : slower / supported by most STT engines planning to add support for more audio file formats (mp3, ...)
+- "wav" : slower / supported by most STT engines.

+Planning to add support for more audio file formats (mp3, ...)